FAQs

 What family friendly activities will there be?

 All ages can enjoy our festival and our team have made sure that we cater for little ones too.
-Along with a whole range of performances and immersive experiences that you can enjoy as a family, we have a lots of interactive activities in our Green Hub and Community Zones, and The Story Works will be in Picnic Park Deli to help your children get the most out of the festival.
+Along with a whole range of performances and immersive experiences that you can enjoy as a family, we have a lots of interactive activities in our Green Hub and Community Zones, and The Story Works will be hosting rolling workshops to help your children get the most out of the festival.

 All children at the festival will have the opportunity to complete the nationally recognised Arts Award ‘Discover’.
-Simply pick up a booklet from our Arts Award area at Picnic Park Deli and complete it whilst enjoying the family trail of the festival (or explore your own way).
+Simply pick up a booklet from our Info Point and complete it whilst enjoying the festival.
 You can then hand back to us or in to your local BCP library after the festival and we’ll send them all off for assessment.
 Your child will then receive their very own certificate sent to their school for awarding!